tracsman/vdcWorkshop/DIY/Maximus/Module07.md

 # DIY Workshop Maximus - Module 7

 ## Abstract
 In this module, we will simulate on-prem and remote user connectivity over VPN.
-We will create an "on-prem" VNet and connect it to a VPN gateway in the hub over S2S VPN.
-We will also create a "coffee shop" VNet (remote user) and connect it to the same VPN gateway in the hub over P2S VPN.
+We will create an "on-prem" VNet and connect it to a VPN gateway in the hub over Site-to-Site VPN.
+We will also create a "coffee shop" VNet (remote user) and connect it to the same VPN gateway in the hub over Point-to-Site VPN.

 ## Observations
-Once you're done with this step, you would have learnt to deply P2S and S2S VPN connectivity.
+Once you're done with this step, you would have learnt to deploy Site-to-Site and Point-to-Site VPN connectivity.

 ## Deployment
 1. While in the Scripts folder run